NeoAdonis/fwmc-transcript/morning/summaries/20231030_FUWAMOCO_MIDNIGHT.md

 ## 👀 Pero Sighting ([08:05](https://youtu.be/f6Xtez79CNs?t=08m05s))

-[@TdesuJ](https://twitter.com/TdesuJ/status/1717024018371432637) was visited by Pero who was demanding candy.
+[A Ruffian](https://twitter.com/TdesuJ/status/1717024018371432637) was visited by Pero who was demanding candy.
 After he ran off, this Ruffian carved his face in a pumpkin so as to not forget it.

 ## 🗿 Biboo's "Loveit?"
 Cover ([10:08](https://youtu.be/f6Xtez79CNs?t=10m08s))